fpc/FPCSource/rtl/netware/README.txt

       searching import files via the specified library path (-Fl).
 If you plan to use import files from novell be aware that they have to be converted from CR/LF to LF only.
 The script 'convertimp' in rtl/netware/nwimp will do that.
-      If a module name is specified in an import, the module is automaticly declared as autoload by FreePascal.
+      If a module name is specified in an import, the module is automatically declared as autoload by FreePascal.

       I.e. the following declaration needs nlmlib.imp and sets nlmlib.nlm as autoload: